The Sheffield Private School, Al Nahda 2 -THE REVIEW

 - No information on examination performance at any phase

 - No information on Special Educational Needs provision

 - No parental portal

-Published information is generally out-of-date.
-The last significant school information was published in 2014.
-Sheffield does not provide the basic level of information needed by all parents to gain even a moderate understanding of a school.
+Published information too was consistently out-of-date, or simply wrong.
+The last significant school information was, then, published in 2014.
+Sheffield did not provide the basic level of information needed by all parents to gain even a moderate understanding of a school.

 It is worth noting that the school’s owner historically employed GEMS to run the school (2009), but terminated their management contract.

-Despite being an English National Curriculum school prospective parents should also note that no provision is made for the teaching of GCE A’ Level English.
+Despite being an English National Curriculum school prospective parents should also note that no provision is made at the Shefield Private School Dubai for the teaching of GCE A’ Level English.
 This is accounted for by the school because nearly all children learn English as an Additional Language [EAL].

 The school has been rated “Satisfactory” for 7 years, the lowest possible accreditation before a school is placed in special measures.
 KHDA Inspectors noted in 2014-15 that school failings are significant in the following areas: